Join our 4 month medical assistant program

 It is important that medical assistants are proficient at taking vital signs, understand basic terminology, and can perform basic tasks without too much direction.

 Working in medicine is a big responsibility.
 When you work as a medical assistant, your patients should be able to trust that you can care for them efficiently and safely.
-Getting certified can help you feel more confident that you can do your best at work each day.

 Certified medical assistants also earn more money than their non-certified peers.
 In fact, earning your certification can help you get a 5% to 10% raise.

 Being certified can also put you first in line for promotions and better job opportunities.
-Having your certification makes you more competitive among other job applicants, making it more likely that you’ll land a job or get hired in a specialty medical assistant role
+Having your certification makes you more competitive among other job applicants, making it more likely that you’ll land a job or get hired in a specialty medical assistant role.

 Types of Education for Medical Assistants